Congratulations!

 Your baby experiences several growth spurts during the first 12 weeks of pregnancy, when he or she develops relatively quickly.
 It is important for you to take care of yourself and your baby especially at this time.
 Avoid cigarettes and alcohol, and limit the caffeine you drink in coffee and soft drinks.
 Also remember that it is important to consistently take your prenatal vitamins.

 The second phase of your pregnancy is marked by changes for both you and your baby.
-Just as you are showing your pregnancy more each day, your baby is growing and gaining weight as well.
+Just as you are showing your baby bump more each day, your baby is growing and gaining weight as well.
 During this time, most mothers first sense their baby’s movement.

 Growing, growing, growing.
 Yes, you’re getting bigger but so is your baby.
 In the last trimester, your baby is maturing and looking more like a person, as he or she gets closer to entering the world.